XantreDev/preact-signals/packages/unified-signals/README.md

 # `@preact-signals/unified-signals`

-`@preact-signals/unified-signals` is runtime agnostic `@preact/signals` reexport which imports should be remaped depending on the runtime.
+`@preact-signals/unified-signals` is runtime agnostic `@preact/signals` reexport.
+That can be used for library developers that want to rely on user preact signals runtime.
+If you want to write library that uses preact signals you can take benefit from `@preact-signals/unified-signals`.
+It uses shims instead of hooks if runtime is not providing it, also we polyfilling `untracked` API.

 ## Installation